berndverst/covid-ml-profile/README.md

 ```

 ### References
-This project was created in collaboration with WeaveWorks and is based on the work by Chanwit Kaewkasi.
+This project was created in collaboration with Weaveworks and is based on the work by Chanwit Kaewkasi.

 https://github.com/chanwit/covid-ml-profile